CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/05-ACCESS-WORKSPACE-USING-WVD-CLIENT.md

    ![ws name.](media/wvd41.png)

-6. After installation, in your local machine go to **Start** and search for **Remote desktop** and open the application with exact icon as shown below.
+6. After installation, in your local machine go to **Start** and search for **Remote desktop** and open the remote desktop application with exact icon as shown below.

    ![ws name.](media/137.png)

-7. After the application opens click on **Subscribe**.
+7. Once the application opens, click on **Subscribe**.

    ![ws name.](media/a49.png)